retsyx/amity/README.md

 Amity is known to work (with my equipment, anyway) with a traditional setup centered around a receiver.
 In my case, I have an LG TV connected to a Denon receiver output.
 I have an Apple TV, PlayStation, and Nintendo Switch (that has a practically non-functioning HDMI-CEC implementation) connected to the receiver's inputs.
 When I want to change what I'm watching, I change inputs on the receiver.

-Amity does not support eArc (an Amity limitation), and may not be able to switch inputs on TVs - my LG TV doesn't respond to input selection HDMI-CEC commands (there may be workarounds, or secret vendor commands, but I haven't found them).
+Amity does not support eArc at the moment.

+Amity does not work with the Raspberry Pi's HDMI connectors.
+Amity works by pretending to be a TV to the receiver, and all the devices connected to it, and by tricking the TV into thinking there is only one device attached to it.
+This is done by splicing into the HDMI-CEC bus between the receiver, and the TV.
+Splicing requires either stripping an existing HDMI cable, carefully pulling out the CEC, and Ground wires without disturbing the other wires in the cable, and connecting them to Raspberry Pi GPIO pins or using a HDMI-CEC breakout board that preserves, and passes through the HDMI A/V signals without noticeably degrading them.

 With this in mind, if you are ready to take on HDMI-CEC, you are ready to try Amity.